The iconic annual meet has a new location for 2025!

 Jay M. Robinson installed their new track and field facility in October 2023.
 Built with the ultra-durable Mondo Super X 720 surface, the recommended surface of World Athletics, the site should be able to host high-level meets for the next 15 years or more.
 The facility includes first-class field event venues as well: a "d-zone" with two horizontal jumping pits and a high jump apron, a pole vault area capable of hosting any level of competition, and a separate throws venue that can accommodate hammer and javelin in addition to shot and discus.

-George added, "Special thanks also go to Paul Sheehan at Explore Cabarrus for securing sponsorship for the Tune-Up this year!
+George added, "Special thanks also go to Paul Sheehan at Explore Cabarrus and the rest of the folks at the Cabarrus Visitors Bureau for providing sponsorship for the Tune-Up this year!
 Cabarrus County has really made an impressive investment in track and field with this facility.
 It feels to me like the track equivalent of what Kernersville did with Ivey Redmon Sports Complex - a place you might not expect to find a top-flight facility, but a local government deeply invested in making it work.
 If Cabarrus follows through with the same level of investment in cross country at Frank Liske Park, I could see Concord becoming the new epicenter of the running sports in North Carolina!"

 (photo by Andrew Brown)